scp756-221/course-site/docs/a6/page.md

 3&nbsp;MiB at all times, so that is the minimal baseline before you train any nets.

-The two limit types affect the training differently:
+The latter two limit types affect the training differently:

 * **Allocation** determines whether a model can be *trained at all*.
 If a model is too large for the available memory, it cannot be trained, while if the model fits, the training can run.

-  When recording allocations, we're only concerned with whether the value is close to the total available.
+  When recording allocation, we're only concerned with whether the value is close to the total available.
 Simply record whether the value is above or below 90%.